Tilley Group

 Ph: +61 3 8344 2227

-Professor Tilley holds an ARC Australian Professorial Fellowship and a Georgina Sweet Australian Laureate Fellowship.
-Her work has been recognised by the award of the Bancroft-Mackerras Medal from the Australian Society for Parasitology (2010), the Beckman Coulter Discovery Award of the Australian Society for Biochemistry and Molecular Biology (2011), Redmond Barry Distinguished Professorship (2016), Eureka Prize for Infectious Diseases Research (2016) and Australian Society for Biophysics Bob Robertson Award (2017).
+Professor Tilley has held an ARC Australian Professorial Fellowship and a Georgina Sweet Australian Laureate Fellowship.
+Her work has been recognised by the award of the Bancroft-Mackerras Medal from the Australian Society for Parasitology (2010), the Beckman Coulter Discovery Award of the Australian Society for Biochemistry and Molecular Biology (2011), a Redmond Barry Distinguished Professorship (2016), a Eureka Prize for Infectious Diseases Research (2016) an Australian Society for Biophysics Bob Robertson Award (2017), a Fellowship of the Australian Society for Parasitology (2018), a Lorne Proteins Sidney Leach Medal (2022), a Lemberg Medal of the Australian Society for Biochemisty and Molecular Biology (2022) and an EMBL BioMalPar LIfetime Achievement Award (2023).

 Leann embraces a large range of technologies from drug and protein chemistry to molecular cell biology and novel imaging technologies.
-She is assisted by collaborations with experts from other disciplines, ranging from molecular parasitologists to organic chemists and optical physicists.
+She is assisted by collaborations with experts from other disciplines, ranging from molecular parasitologists to synthetic organic chemists and structural biologists.

 Leann served as Deputy Director and Director of the ARC Centre of Excellence for Coherent X-ray Science (CXS) (2006-2014).
 This Centre brought physicists, chemists and biologists together to develop fundamentally new approaches to probing biological structures and processes.
 It received international acclaim for its cross-disciplinary and cross-institutional work and its contributions to the development of novel imaging techniques.